 - In high-level Final Fantasy Tactics Advance play, especially in multiplayer, there is really only one stat: speed.
 Thanks to a series of balance-annihilating skills, first strike generally wins.
 The amount of damage a character can take or deal is irrelevant with Viera Assassins covering half the battlefield in a single turn and instantly killing their target 85% of the time or more, or Moogle Gunners blasting insanely powerful Ultima Shots at ludicrous ranges.

 - Likewise, the original Final Fantasy Tactics lends itself to this sort of thing.
 By the end of chapter 3, it's a common strategy to stack damage-boosting equipment in every slot, and it's very difficult to build a character that can survive more than a round or two against a high-level Ninja or Summoner.
 And that's before you start dual-wielding Knightswords, driving your Brave stat as high as it can go and making your attacks ignore evasion.

 - Hotline Miami.
 The protagonist is a One Hitpoint Wonder (though there are a few masks that change this), but very few enemies can endure more than a single armed hit.

-- Destroyer-on-destroyer battles in X3 are basically this.
+- Destroyer-on-destroyer battles in the X-Universe are basically this.
 Their guns are powerful enough that if both ships are AI-controlled, the one that gets off the first salvo usually wins.
 Averted in Albion Prelude (and in many Game Mods for earlier titles) due to a significant buff in the hull strength of all ships.

 - The Achron metagame has gone through this at various points with strategies such as chronorushing (rushing chronoporting tech, which lets you send an army back in time, to hopefully wipe out the opponent before they can even do anything).
 It is possible to defend against, but it's usually easier to just counterrush and try to wipe them out even faster.